List of Kyōryū Sentai Zyuranger characters: Dokiita Golem Soldiers

-Great Saturn
+Great Satan

-Great Saturn (大サタン, Dai Satan) is an evil god that is depicted as a floating blue-skinned head and is the ultimate evil of the series.
-In the past, Great Saturn used Bandora to try to destroy Earth 170 million years ago, but was banished back to Hell by Ultimate Daizyujin.
-In the present day, after having enough of the Zyurangers' interference, Bandora summons Great Saturn with the help of the Saturn Tower as her followers gather thirteen ten-year-old children as sacrificial payment in the Strongest of Black Magic ritual.
-Once he arrives, Great Saturn uses his power to turn the Dora Monster Zombie Franke into Satan Franke.
-Great Saturn is overpowered by Ultimate Daizyuzin, but brings Bandora's son Kai back to life to cement his pact with Bandora.
-Though he overpowers both Daizyuzin and Dragon Caesar, Great Saturn is finally destroyed along with Dora Talos by Ultimate Daizyuzin's Grand Banisher.
+Great Satan (大サタン, Dai Satan) is an evil god that is depicted as a floating blue-skinned head and is the ultimate evil of the series.
+In the past, Great Satan used Bandora to try to destroy Earth 170 million years ago, but was banished back to Hell by Ultimate Daizyujin.
+In the present day, after having enough of the Zyurangers' interference, Bandora summons Great Satan with the help of the Satan Tower as her followers gather thirteen 10-year-old children as sacrificial payment in the Strongest of Black Magic ritual.
+Once he arrives, Great Satan uses his power to turn the Dora Monster Zombie Franke into Satan Franke.
+Great Satan is overpowered by Ultimate Daizyuzin, but brings Bandora's son Kai back to life to cement his pact with Bandora.
+Though he overpowers both Daizyuzin and Dragon Caesar, Great Satan is finally destroyed along with Dora Talos by Ultimate Daizyuzin's Grand Banisher.

-Great Saturn returns in the Super Sentai Strongest Battle mini-series when resurrected on the planet Nemesis by Rita, a sorceress who lost her homeworld and wanted to destroy what she considered an irredeemable universe.
-Rita orchestrated a tournament among the Super Sentai warriors to acquire the energy needed, bringing back Great Saturn in his full-bodied form Ultimate Great Saturn (究極大サタン, Kyūkyoku Dai Satan) before he is destroyed once more.
+Great Satan returns in the Super Sentai Strongest Battle mini-series when resurrected on the planet Nemesis by Rita, a sorceress who lost her homeworld and wanted to destroy what she considered an irredeemable universe.
+Rita orchestrated a tournament among the Super Sentai warriors to acquire the energy needed, bringing back Great Satan in his full-bodied form Ultimate Great Satan (究極大サタン, Kyūkyoku Dai Satan) before he is destroyed once more.

-Great Saturn is portrayed by Masahiko Urano (actor) (浦野 眞彦, Urano Masahiko) and voiced by Seizō Katō (加藤 精三, Katō Seizō).
+Great Satan is portrayed by Masahiko Urano (浦野 眞彦, Urano Masahiko) and voiced by Seizō Katō (加藤 精三, Katō Seizō).

 Kai

 Kai (カイ, Kai) is Bandora's ruthless son and the prince of the Dahl Tribe who dies when he is discovered breaking dinosaur eggs and falls off a cliff evading a mother Tyrannosaurus.
-He is resurrected by Great Saturn as the main pilot of Dora Talos.
+He is resurrected by Great Satan as the main pilot of Dora Talos.
 He would not let his mother hug him whenever she wanted to.
 When Dora Talos is eventually destroyed by Daizyuzin, a mortally wounded Kai struggles to make his way back to Bandora and dies in his mother's arms and faded away to Heaven.

 Kai is portrayed by Issei Takahashi (高橋 一生, Takahashi Issei).